-Type of auditor's report issued: Unmodified Internal control over financial reporting: Material weaknesses identified?
-No Significant deficiencies identified that are not considered to be material weaknesses?
-No Noncompliance material to financial statements noted?
-No Federal Awards Internal control over major program: Material weaknesses identified?
-No Significant deficiencies identified that are not considered to be material weaknesses?
+Type of auditor's report issued: Unmodified Internal control over financial reporting: • Material weaknesses identified?
+No • Significant deficiencies identified that are not considered to be material weaknesses?
+No • Noncompliance material to financial statements noted?
+No Federal Awards Internal control over major program: • Material weaknesses identified?
+No • Significant deficiencies identified that are not considered to be material weaknesses?
 No Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
-No Identification of major program: CFDA Number Name of Federal Program 14.231 Emergency Solutions Grant Dollar threshold used to distinguish between Type A and Type B \$750,000 programs:
+No Identification of major program: ALN Number Name of Federal Program 14.231 Emergency Solutions Grant Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as a low risk auditee?
+Yes